This tutorial covers implementing Single Sign On (SSO) with Auth0.

 For Social Identity Providers ensure the Connection is not using developer keys.

-Navigate to the Clients section of the Dashboard.
-Click on Settings (represented by the gear icon) for the Client to enable SSO on.
+Navigate to the Applications section of the Dashboard.
+Click on Settings (represented by the gear icon) for the Application to enable SSO on.

 Near the bottom of the Settings page, toggle Use Auth0 instead of the IdP to do Single Sign On.